 Mount Tam’s Cataract Falls is the bobsled course of waterfalls: over a mile of twisting, turning, tumbling water—gushing, rushing, and making a splash!
 The real joy is hiking right beside Cataract Creek as it’s chugging on all cylinders, where the exclamations are 20- and 30-foot falls.
-The approach to Cataract Falls is different this year because of on-and-off road closures in Fairfax.

 The sound of water is a constant companion even if you don’t yet see the falls—the first of which is reached within a quarter mile.
 Keep going down, stopping to observe the deep grottoes created by the multi-flowing tiers.
 A wooden bridge crossing over Cataract makes a good turnaround point; in the distance you can spy Alpine Lake, its bright blue hue tempting you to carry onward for a longer out-and-back hike.

 BONUS SUNSET: Time your waterfall hike to finish just before sunset and cross the road from the parking area, where you walk for a few minutes out to hilltops and outcroppings with sweeping views of the headlands, Stinson Beach, Bolinas, Point Reyes, and all the way out to the Farallon Islands.